China extends threatening military exercises around Taiwan

 “There’s no need and no reason for this escalation,” Jean-Pierre said.

-In Washington, Taiwan’s de facto ambassador Bi-khim Hsiao said China had no reason to “be so furious,” over Pelosi’s visit, which follows a long tradition of American lawmakers visiting Taiwan.
+In Washington, Taiwanese de facto ambassador Bi-khim Hsiao said China had no reason to “be so furious” over Pelosi’s visit, which follows a long tradition of American lawmakers visiting Taiwan.

 “Well, you know, we have been living under the threat from China for decades,” Hsiao told CBS News on Sunday.
 “If you have a kid being bullied at school, you don’t say you don’t go to school.
 You try to find a way to deal with the bully.